Answering The Call For Power Telephone: (518) 245-4400 Mon-Thurs 7:00 a.m. - 5:30 p.m. EST

 It is our policy to hire, retain, advance, train, terminate and otherwise treat Employees and job applicants on the basis of merit, qualifications and competence.
 We apply this policy without regard to any qualified individual’s race, creed, color, sex, pregnancy, religion, age, national origin, ancestry, citizenship, disability, medical condition, marital status, sexual orientation, veteran status, status with respect to public assistance, political affiliation or any other characteristic protected by state or federal law.

 Employees may not engage in outside employment or other outside activity that interferes with their duties and responsibilities at the Company.
-This includes outside activities that may be misconstrued to be activities of the Company and any activity that competes with the Company.
+This includes outside activities that may be misconstrued to be activities of the Company and any activity that competes with the Company or adversely alters an employees’ work performance or behaviors.
+Outside employment disclosure is required to your supervisor or Human Resources.

 This Code does not and could not provide a solution to all of the possible dilemmas an Employee might encounter during the course of his or her employment.
-For this reason, the Company strongly encourages Employees to contact their supervisors and seek assistance in order to achieve the appropriate result for both themselves and the Company.
-Where an Employee does not feel comfortable discussing the problem with his or her supervisor, he or she should contact the Corporate Secretary or, in the case that an executive officer or director is involved, alternatively the Chairman of the Audit Committee or the Board.
+For this reason, the Company strongly encourages Employees to Stop, Think, and Act Responsibly and to contact your supervisor and seek assistance in order to achieve the appropriate result for yourself and the Company.
+Where an Employee does not feel comfortable discussing the problem with his or her supervisor, he or she should contact the Corporate Secretary or, in the case that an executive officer or director is involved, alternatively the Chair of the Audit Committee or the Board.

 The Company will not tolerate any violations of this Code.
 Employees found not to be in compliance with any section of this Code will be subject to disciplinary action up to and including termination with cause.
 The fact that an Employee may have been instructed by a superior to act contrary to this Code does not relieve that Employee from his or her responsibility under this Code.
 In addition, knowledge that a violation has taken place and failure to report it to the proper Company officials may result in disciplinary action.